+So, how much does a cargo ship weigh?
 The “average” weight of merchant ships during the Second World War was about 6,000 tons to 10,000 tons.
 Some ships weighed less than 6,000 tons.
 No ships weighed more than 10,000 tons at that time.

 Modern cargo ships are much bigger.
 They now have an “average” deadweight ton of 100,000 tons.
 There are still “smaller” container ships that weigh about 50,000 tons.
 However, there are also bigger cargo ships that weigh over 200,000 tons.

 In today’s merchant shipping, tankers start at 100,000 tons and can go up to one-half million tons.
 But some in the container shipping industry believe that it is difficult to get an average weight of the different ships built by various shipbuilders.
 To them, it is comparing apples with oranges.

 Another thing you may find interesting is the origin of the term “ton.”
 It is originally a derivative from the word tun, which is the term for cargoes of liquor and wine barrels way back then.
 A tun occupied 100 cubic feet of space.
 Over time, “u” was replaced with an “o,” so we now have the word “ton.”
 This term is now used to denote the weight of a ship, among others.